These fragments I have shored against my ruins. – – The Waste Land

 And when we are done with years of it, we will look back and know that it was all a waste of life; that everything worth having was on the side roads that took a lot more time to travel and forced you — with their sharp curves and high cliffs — to slow down and take it all very carefully.
 Wise men and women have told us all of this for eons, but with our power windows cranked up, our air-conditioning on high, and our radios tuned to the latest news or the new hit of meaningless trash music, we cannot hear them.
 We live in a time where timeless wisdom has become fading whispers heard through glass.

-I know this road well.
+I know the fast lane well.
 I wasted many years on it.

-The road can be long or short, but in the end, I found it only leads to a parking lot where, if you are very good and very diligent you will get a personal parking place with your name stenciled over the name that was there before.
+The fast lane can be long or short, but in the end, I found it only leads to a parking lot where, if you are very good and very diligent you will get a personal parking place with your name stenciled over the name that was there before.
 That’s one end to the road.
 The other is where, if you plan wisely, you’ll have a McMansion that will enable you to park three cars inside it and close the door with the touch of a button.
 I know many people travel this road willingly and many others travel it because they believe there is just no other way.
-They’ve all sped up so much that they missed the small sign on the right that said “Scenic Route.”
+They’ve all sped up so much that they missed the small sign on the right.
+The one with the small flower on it that said “Scenic Route.”

 The turns of my life in the last year have given me a tour of the Scenic Route that took me to places so slow and so beautiful I could not believe they existed on Earth, and to places that might seem beautiful to some, but that I would rather not have ever seen at all.
 As noted above, the slow road does not always wind along trackless beaches and pristine forests, but sooner or later passes through the strip malls and junkyards of our lives; places, where you want to speed up but discover your speed, is limited and checked by radar or drone scanned from the air.

-I’ve been up along the Pacific Coast Highway One to Big Sur.
+I’ve driven up along Pacific Coast Highway One to Big Sur.
 This side road on the edge of the continent was where so many of the deeper and more lasting moments of my life either began or came to fruition; emerged from the smoke as if I always had to have part of those moments happen there to be real and be verified as important.
+I came here to the Baez School for Non-Violence.
+I came here to soak in the baths at Esalen.
+I came here to explore the mystery molecule of LSD before it was forbidden.
+It was in a cabin here that I fell in love with my first wife and at a picnic table in the redwoods decades later when I learned my second wife was gone for good.
+And the woman whose love has lasted and I had lunch at Nepenthe the last time I drove the coast road to the Sur.
 My life has risen and fallen and risen again from those coastal cliffs and the road that winds so tenuously along the edge of them.
 The grand abiding indifference of the Sur’s mist-shrouded cliffs to both the road and the human lives that scuttle slowly along it never ceases to remind me of what small brief sparks we are.

 South of Nepenthe in the Sur there are side roads through old redwood forests to long beaches smoothed and polished by the slow Pacific swell.
 I always take the time to amble down these roads to the beaches where time does not interfere.